Master of Science

 What You’ll Learn

-The Master of Science in Biohazardous Threat Agents and Emerging Infectious Diseases is a one year program designed to provide students with a solid foundation in the concepts of biological risk, disease threat, and mitigation strategies.
+The Master of Science in Biohazardous Threat Agents & Emerging Infectious Diseases is a one-year program designed to provide students with a solid foundation in the concepts of biological risk, disease threat, and mitigation strategies.
 The curriculum covers classic biological threats agents, global health security, emerging diseases, technologies, CBRN risk mitigation, and CBRN security.
 Graduates of our program are employed in both public health and security-focused positions across government and private sector organizations.

-Graduates of our program are employed in both public health and security-focused positions across government and private sector organizations while others go on to obtain a PhD, MD, or other professional degrees.
+Graduates of our program are employed in both public health and security-focused positions across government and private sector organizations, while others go on to obtain a Ph.D., M.D., or other professional degree.

 Degree Requirements